-For example, if you’re not binging on Netflix or Hulu as much as you used to, it might be worth it to cut that subscription.
+For example, if you’re paying for multiple streaming platforms like Netflix and Hulu on your own, consider cutting one subscription.
+There are also some public libraries that offer free video streaming services that you can look into.
 Have you been living off DoorDash and Grubhub?
 Set a goal to cook for yourself more often.
 Each note you make about how you can improve your budget should include a dollar goal.

-After you’ve set your goals, keep track of your transactions to make sure you’re spending in line with them.
+After you’ve set your goals, keep track of your transactions to make sure your spending is in line with them.
 Over time, it’ll become easier to eliminate certain expenses to stay within your budget.

 If you’re one of the many people with debt, getting rid of it is a highly effective way to increase your cash flow.
 And a couple of the best strategies for doing so are the debt snowball and debt avalanche.